-Even though I am without children and never have worked as a daycare provider, lately I’ve been giving thought to nursery rhymes, mainly, what do they mean?
-What is their purpose?
+Even though I am without children and never worked as a daycare provider, lately I’ve been giving thought to nursery rhymes, mainly, what do they mean?
 Is there anything beyond the poppycock?

 Jumping cows?
 Cats playing fiddles?
 How does that work?
 I understand dogs are up for a good time, but dishes and utensils are never going to run away from home.
 You’ll never see a tea cup on a milk carton.
 A steak knife may look tough, but it takes great comfort being nested in a butcher’s block.

-Although some nursery rhymes may be pure nonsense, some try to throw in a little learning.
+Nursery rhymes may flourish in pure nonsense, but some try to throw in a little learning.